Brave as a Mantis

 All four main tapestries are contemporary works by the famous yūzen dyeing artist and Living National Treasure, Tokio Hata.

 The reintroduction of a float is a major commitment by a community, at a time when economics and urbanization are making for more businesses and temporary residents in downtown Kyoto.
-At Ennogyōja Yama you can see a map that shows where floats existed at various points in time.
-There are 23 yama and 10 hoko today, and some report that at one time there were 49 yama.
+There are 24 yama and 10 hoko today, and some report that at one time there were 49 yama.